NozeIO/redi-s/Sources/RedisServer/Performance.md

 We do not have a completely idle system for more exact performance testing, but this seems to lead to a 3-10% speedup (measurements vary quite a bit).

+Follow-up:
+- get `MemoryLayout<RESPValue>.size` down to max 24, and we can avoid a malloc
+  - but `ByteBuffer` (and `Data`) are already 24
+- made `RESPError` class backed in swift-nio-redis.
+Reduces size of `RESPValue` from 49 to 25 bytes (still 1 byte too much)
+  - @weissi suggest backing `RESPValue` w/ a class storage as well, we might try that.
+Though it takes away yet another Swift feature (enums) for the sake of performance.

 ### Worker Sync Variants